Stylback/home-server/README.md

 ### Aquire a domain

 Up until this point we have only been able to access our server while on the same local network, to access it remotely we will utilize a custom domain.
-This method will make it easy to manage multiple services as we can use subdomains (_blog.domain.tld, server.domain.tld etc._).

 To get a custom domain you will need to purchase it from a domain registrar.
-There are many domain registrars but I've gone with [Njalla](https://njal.la/) due to their great track record, privacy policy and [DMCA responses](https://njal.la/blog/dhlsucks/).
-Their pricing is somewhat higher than their competitors, so you might consider [namecheap](https://www.namecheap.com/) if you're looking for a more affordable option.
+There are plenty of domain registrars but I've gone with [Njalla](https://njal.la/) due to their great track record and privacy policy.
+Their pricing is somewhat higher than their competitors, so you might consider [namecheap](https://www.namecheap.com/) if you're looking for an affordable alternative.

 ### Docker image